AlmondGod/PAL-notes/README.md

 We start with the KL-regularized offline RL objective of learning from human videos:
     - $\max_{\pi^H, \phi} \mathbb{E}_{\pi^H}\left[\sum_t \gamma^t r(o; g)\right] - D_{KL}(d^{\pi^H}(o, a^H; g) \| d^D(o, \tilde{a}^H; g))$

-This is the maximum over (policy of human actions $pi^H$ and phi) of expectation over $pi^H$ of (sum over t of t-discounted reward) - Kullback-Liebler Divergence of (distribution over observations and actions visited by $pi^H$ conditioned on G) given (distribution from dataset D with dummy action.
+This is the maximum over (policy of human actions $pi^H$ and phi) of expectation over $pi^H$ of (sum over t of t-discounted reward) - Kullback-Liebler Divergence of (distribution over observations and actions visited by $pi^H$ conditioned on G) given (distribution from dataset D with dummy action)
 Essentially, this maximizes expected reward while keeping learned policy close to distribution.

 We then use [Fenchel duality](https://en.wikipedia.org/wiki/Fenchel%27s_duality_theorem) to derive a dual optimization problem over value function: